vwilson05/real-estate-management/docs/documentation.md

 - Implement proper error handling
 - Follow REST API best practices for endpoints
 - Use arbitrary value syntax (`[value]`) when applying CSS variables in Tailwind classes
+- Use shared type definitions from src/types/ directory

 ## CSS and Theming
 The application uses a combination of CSS variables and Tailwind CSS for theming: